-Number of the module Name of the module Responsible university lecturer FOMT 1.7 Management of Vegetation and Soil in Watersheds Prof. Dr. KH.
-Feger Contents and goals of qualification Contents : Roles of the forests in watersheds and in the water cycles, as well as their ecosystem services as related to soil properties, like water retention.
+Number of the module Name of the module Responsible university lecturer FOMT 1.7 Management of Vegetation and Soil in Watersheds Prof. Dr. K-H. Feger Contents and goals of qualification Contents : Roles of the forests in watersheds and in the water cycles, as well as their ecosystem services as related to soil properties, like water retention.
 Current and future challenges in watershed management.
 Relationship between water and food security, climate change, integrated land use planning and management.
 Trade-offs and synergies between forestry and water resources management, notably in regions with low/uneven precipitation and high evaporation.
 Concepts of site-adequate and adapted land-use like agroforestry.
 Goals of qualification : The students are able to understand and analyze the major factors and processes in plant-soil systems in context with watersheds.
 Furthermore, they are able to analyze land-use conflicts referring to soil and water resources.
 They are capable of applying methods to simulate and assess scenarios (climate, spatial distribution of land-use) as a basis for interdisciplinary concepts for sustainable watershed management.
 Besides the ability to teamwork they are able to properly communicate, present, argue, moderate and document the results.
-Forms of teaching and learning The module comprises: 2.0 hrs/wk Lecture 2.0 hrs/wk Seminar 1.5 hr/wk Project work 1 day field trip Independent studies Preconditions for the participation Knowledge in the fields of forest sciences, notably soil science, biogeochemistry, hydrology, climatology (Bachelor level) Literature: Brady NC, Weil RR (2001) The Nature and Properties of Soils, 13 th ed.
+Forms of teaching and learning 2 1 1 2.0 hrs/wk Lecture 2.0 hrs/wk Seminar 1.5 hr/wk Project work 1 day field trip ndependent studies Preconditions for the participation Knowledge in the fields of forest sciences, notably soil science, biogeochemistry, hydrology, climatology (Bachelor level) Literature: Brady NC, Weil RR (2001) The Nature and Properties of Soils, 13 th ed.
 Prentice Hall.
 Upper Saddle River.
 Calder IR (2005) Blue Revolution: Integrated Land and Water Resource Management.
 Earthscan.
 London.
 Applicability The module is compulsory in the study unit Tropical Forestry and Management.
-In the study unit Sustainable Tropical Forestry the module is optional compulsory with the module FOMT 1.5.
+In the study unit Sustainble Tropical Forestry the module is optional compulsory with the module FOMT 1.5.
 Preconditions for allocation of credits The credits are obtained, when the module examination has been passed.
 The module examination consists of a project paper (1 week) and a seminar paper (30 hours).
-Credits and marks 7 credits can be obtained in the module.
-The module mark results from the average of marks of the examination performances, weighted as follows: Protocol (33%), seminar paper (67%).
+Credits and grades 7 credits can be obtained in the module.
+The module grade results from the average of grades of the examination performances, weighted as follows: Protocol (33%), seminar paper (67%).
 Frequency of the module The module is offered each summer semester.
 Effort The effort comprises 210 working hours.
 Length of the module The module extends over one semester, partly carried out in blocks.
-Literature accompanying the study 7) The nature and value of ecosystem hting hydrologic services.
+Literature accompanying the study services: An overview highlig of Environmental Resources 3 7) The nature and value of ecosystem hting hydrologic services.
 Annual Review 32, pp 67-98.
+3) Soil carbon and water security.
+In: Lal,

-Soil and Water Conservation 64, 20A-21A.
+R. et al. (eds.)
+Ecosystem services and carbon sequestration in the biosphere.
+Springer.
+Dordrecht.
+Lal, R. (2009) Ten tenets of sustainable soil management.
+Journal of Soil and Water Conservation 64, 20A-21A.
 Soil and Water Conservation Society, Ankeny.
 Falkenmark, M.; Rockström, J. (2004) Balancing water for humans and nature: The New Approach in Ecohydrology.
 Routledge, London.
 Nair, P. K. et al. (2009) Agroforestry as a strategy for carbon sequestration.
 Journal of Plant Nutrition and Soil Science 172, 10-23.
 Wiley-VCH, Weinheim.
 UNEP (2009) Water security and ecosystem services: The critical connection.
-A contribution to the United Nations World Water
+A contribution to the United Nations World Water Assessment Programme.
+UNEP Nairobi.